VidhuVi/Internship-Project-Chatbot/README.md

 ## Features

 - **Conversational Chat Interface:** A familiar ChatGPT-style UI for natural interactions.
-- **Document Upload:** Supports uploading single or multiple PDF and DOCX files.
+- **Document Upload:** Supports uploading single or multiple PDF and DOCX files with drag-and-drop or file picker.
 - **Smart Document Processing:**
   - Extracts text from PDF and DOCX files.
   - Performs **OCR (Optical Character Recognition)** on images embedded within documents or scanned PDF pages to extract text.
   - **Intelligent Document Chunking:** Breaks down large documents into smaller, manageable chunks.
   - **Contextual Retrieval:** Employs a basic keyword-based retrieval mechanism to select the most relevant document chunks based on the user's query, ensuring only pertinent information is sent to the AI.
-- **Azure OpenAI Integration:** Uses Azure OpenAI's `chat/completions` API for AI responses.
+  - **Asynchronous File Processing:** All heavy file I/O and OCR operations are offloaded to a thread pool, ensuring the backend remains responsive.
-- **Streaming Responses:** Provides a token-by-token (word-by-word) display of AI responses for a dynamic, real-time user experience.
+- **True Streaming Responses:** Provides a token-by-token (word-by-word) display of AI responses for a dynamic, real-time user experience using Server-Sent Events (SSE).
+A subtle, artificial delay is introduced on the frontend to enhance the visual effect of streaming.
+- **Persistent File Context (Session-based):** Uploaded files' extracted content remains available for all subsequent queries within the same backend session, allowing for continuous conversation referencing multiple documents.
+- **Intelligent Prompt Handling:** User queries are automatically cleaned to remove file attachment references, preventing the AI from mistakenly thinking it needs direct file access.
-- **Error Handling:** Gracefully handles file processing and API errors.
+- **Error Handling:** Gracefully handles file processing and API errors, providing user-friendly messages.
 - **Modern UI:** A clean, responsive design with a sleek dark theme, built with React and Tailwind CSS.

 ## Technologies Used